Play Live Radio

 Steve’s love for classical music was formed during his youth in the Washington DC area.
 His parents listened to classical music on the radio and played records.
 His specific love for the genre's Romantic Era was born when his dad took him to see concerts with programs that were mostly Romantic Era music.

 Together, Steve and Joan enjoy local live music performances and theater performances.
 This includes seeing concerts at the MU School of Music.
-“We kind if live in that room.
-Cheryl Crow Hall is our second home,” admits Joan.
+“We kind of live in that room.
+Sheryl Crow Hall is our second home,” admits Joan.

 The Mudricks largey listen to classical music at home, too.
 “Classical 90.5 is on in the house most all the time,” notes Steve.
 Joan follows up with: "He’s the one who got me into classical music.
 Since it’s on all over the house, you either decide to join up or go to another room.”
 Joan is glad to support classical music on the radio in Columbia.
 “It fills my soul, and that’s why I love listening to it.
 It is a treasured part of my life,” she says.